rymend/MSFTImagineArchive/200 - Machine Learning in Python/2 - Process/readme.md

     _The DataFrame with column 26 removed_

-1. The DataFrame still contains a lot of missing values, but some of them are irrelevant because the columns containing them are not germaine to the model that you are building.
+1. The DataFrame still contains a lot of missing values, but some of them are irrelevant because the columns containing them are not germane to the model that you are building.
 The goal of that model is to predict whether a flight you are considering booking is likely to arrive on time.
 If you know that the flight is likely to be late, you might choose to book another flight.

 	The next step, therefore, is to filter the dataset to eliminate columns that aren't relevant to a predictive model.
 For example, the aircraft's tail number probably has little bearing on whether a flight will arrive on time, and at the time you book a ticket, you have no way of knowing whether a flight will be cancelled, diverted, or delayed.
 By contrast, the scheduled departure time could have a *lot* to do with on-time arrivals.
 Because of the hub-and-spoke system used by most airlines, morning flights tend to be on time more often than afternoon or evening flights.
 And at some major airports, traffic stacks up during the day, increasing the likelihood that later flights will be delayed.